Exclusive: Islamic State guides Egyptian militants, expanding its influence

 MILITANT THREAT

-Unlike al-Qaeda, which specialises in hit and run operations and suicide bombings, Islamic State acts like an army, seizing and holding territory, a new kind of challenge for Western-backed Arab states.
+Unlike al-Qaeda, which specializes in hit and run operations and suicide bombings, Islamic State acts like an army, seizing and holding territory, a new kind of challenge for Western-backed Arab states.

 Army offensives have squeezed Ansar, forcing its members to flee to other parts of Egypt, the commander said.
 But it still poses a security threat.